remix-run/remix/templates/deno/README.md

 This starts your app in development mode, rebuilding assets on file changes.

-The server used for development is located in `server/development.ts`.
-It is an express server running Vite in middleware mode.

 ## Production

 First, build your app for production: